When to trim your trees

 Fall hazard zone

 This zone is where trees might present a hazard if they fall and damage power lines.
-The closest a tree can be located is calculated as the height of a tree plus four metres.
+The closest a tree can be located is calculated as the height of a tree plus 4 metres.

-Don’t forget, before you plant any trees or hedges near power lines, plant those that have a slow growth rate, or dwarf species, otherwise you will be trimming on a regular basis which is time consuming and costly.
+Don’t forget, before you plant any trees or hedges near power lines, plant those that have a slow growth rate, or dwarf species, otherwise you will be trimming on a regular basis, which is time consuming and costly.

 Cutting trees near live lines